 During the final decade of your life, we bickered more than we ever had.
 Never about the big things but about which size red pepper was sweeter, what brand of coffee was richer in flavor, why Persian cucumbers were better than the larger American slicing cucumbers I defiantly put in the cart, even though you were treating me to the groceries.
 Worn down by the stress of parenting a child with cancer and later by my misery after his death, I was quick to get irritated by your frequent, persistent suggestions.

 Driving home from coffee with one of my friends during one of your frequent visits, I was startled when you said suddenly, “Well, I guess she’s just one of those fuzzy headed liberals ..”
 I rounded on you instantly.
 “How dare you say that about one of my friends.
 You like her.
 Besides, you would never say something like that about one of your friends.”

 “I would, too.
 We joke around like that.
 You’re so sensitive.”

 “I am not.
 And I don’t believe you.
 I don’t think you would speak that way about someone you cared about.”

 You cried.
 I apologized.

 Over the next few years, this pattern repeated itself.
-Out of the blue, you would make a disparaging comment or poke fun at someone.
+Out of the blue, you would make a disparaging comment or poke fun at someone or something I cared about.
 I would react harshly, rocking you back on your heels with the heat of my criticism, often making you cry, behavior I remain ashamed of even now.
-I attributed this odd behavior to your advancing age and a resulting loss of filter, neglecting to consider your intermittently sharp tongue might stem from the pain or pressure of your swelling spleen or the reduced oxygen flow from your ever rising blood counts.
+I attributed this odd behavior to your advancing age and a resulting loss of filter, neglecting to consider that your intermittently sharp tongue might stem from the pain or pressure of your swelling spleen or the reduced oxygen flow from your ever-rising blood counts.
 You had been my rock, my safe harbor for more than 40 years.
 Wrapped up in my own pain, I failed to realize how much you were grieving, not just the cancer diagnosis and death of your grandson but the shattering of your beloved only child’s life.